Wide-band timing of GMRT discovered millisecond pulsars: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the support of the Department of Atomic Energy, Government of India, under project no. 12-R$\&$D-TFR-5.02-0700.
 The GMRT is run by the institute National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research, India.
+We thank the anonymous referee for comments that improved the quality of the paper.
 We acknowledge the support of GMRT telescope operators for observations.